-Developments will be required to avoid damage to existing native species hedgerows as far as possible and to use native species hedging plants appropriate to the soil conditions for landscape proposals.
+Developments should avoid damage to existing native species hedgerows as far as possible and use native species hedging plants appropriate to the soil conditions for landscape proposals.

 Tree and hedgerow planting should be designed to allow for growth and to minimise the risk of obstruction to pedestrians, vehicles or the views listed in Policy LE4, when it reaches maturity.